think forward

 The Hero's Journey

-The Hero’s Journey, also known as the monomyth, was introduced by Joseph Campbell in “The Hero with a Thousand Faces.”
+The most famous archetype is the hero’s journey, the monomyth.
+Joseph Campbell described it in “The Hero with a Thousand Faces.”
 A protagonist leaves ordinary life, faces challenges, and returns home transformed.

 Three parts: